-We started the visit from the Blue Zone, where giants Dinosaur skelethons and a earthquake simulator greet us.
-I have to say, I was impressed more than Andrea, their dimensions can leave you with open mouth, I got that creepy tingle down my spine when standing in front of them.
+We started to visit the Blue Zone, where giants Dinosaur skelethons and a earthquake simulator greet us.
+I have to say, I was impressed more than Andrea, I got that creepy tingle down my spine when standing in front of them.

 We were surprised to see not only dinosaurs (who are really impressive), but also learned a lot about earthquakes, mountains, rocks, how earth become Earth.
 My son loved interactive activities (spinning, shaking, pushing, etc).

 We didn’t visit the Human Biology zone, it was time for all to eat so we reach the coffee area inside the Museum.
 We found a good corner where I could breastfeed Leonardo.
 There is a Menu kids consists of a cheese sandwich (quite hard), apple and a muffin (for 5 £).

 There were a lot of school groups visiting the Museum, as happened at the Science Museum this is common for schools in the UK and I think this is a great opportunity for children.
 I cannot even remember when at school we were brought to visit a Museum… This museum has in the basement a specific picnic area for big groups, it’s really amazing the attention that this country gives to new generations.